3mdeb/news-and-ideas/blog/content/post/2021-04-18-optiplex_part2.md

 enlightened.
 "What if the board actually starts but does not give any signs of life?" and then...
 Yesss...
 After the AC loss the Environmental Controller might lost its configuration and that also means other functions may not work as well.
-Before the AC loss I did nto have to configure Environment Controller and fan control.
+Before the AC loss, I did not have to configure Environment Controller and fan control.
 The fan was working silently.
 However just after the AC was lost, the fan started to spin at full speed when the board was powered on.
 It is possible that the Environmental Controller keeps its configuration as long